-Employees temporarily assigned for a minimum of one-half shift to a higher paid classification shall receive a premium of 10% higher than the employee's current salary for all hours worked in the higher classification.
+In editorial, employees temporarily assigned for a minimum of one-half shift to a higher paid classification shall receive a premium of 10% higher than the employee's current salary for all hours worked in the higher classification.
+In prepress, employees temporarily assigned for a minimum of one-half shift to a higher paid classification shall receive a premium of 10% higher than the employee's current salary for all hours worked in the higher classification, whichever is less.